-Another flightless fascination, Multoucans seem to have traded in their wings for more appendages than they know what to do with.
-Though a bit slow on their feet, Multoucans can casually walk up and across most surfaces and root themselves in place when they find a safe spot.
+Another flightless fascination: Multoucans seem to have traded in their wings for more appendages than they know what to do with.
+Though a bit slow on their many feet, Multoucans can casually walk up and across almost any surface; often rooting themselves in locations where they feel warm and safe.

 Unmatched in the realms of trading and mechanics Tuskmanders are well known as the go to biped for finding and fitting a perfect part for any ship.